DogeTheBeast/College_notes/Polymers.md

 # Polymers
-A polymer is a macromolecule constructed by a sequential stringing together of small
+A polymer is a macromolecule constructed by a sequential stringing together of smaller molecules called monomers.

+## Types of Polymers

+###